Skip to content

 1870

 John Rose buys Lot 17, Sec 48 on East Side of Grove Road for 200 Pounds.
 By 1905 he owned 153ha – named it Kegworth after the farm in UK where he was born and raised.
+John had two sons, John and Ernest.

-John Rose buys 72ha in Rapaura (The Poplars) – he paid 100 pounds per acre – a reasonable price in those days.
-In 1918 John died, leaving Doug (Phils father) aged 14 to leave school and stay at home to run the farm.
-Ultimately the farm was able to carry on producing fine wheat, pea & barley crops.
+In 1912 John (junior) buys 72ha in Rapaura (The Poplars) – he paid 100 pounds per acre – a reasonable price in those days.

 Phil & Chris Rose marry in London 1972 and return to NZ to work in Rose Combines farming business with his three brothers.